feathr-ai/feathr/docs/how-to-guides/feathr-udfs.md

 ### When do I use UDFs?

-Those UDFs are totoally optional to use.
+Those UDFs are totally optional to use.
 For example, if you have an existing feature transformation pipeline, you don't have to use Feathr's preprocessing functions to rewrite your code.
 Instead, you can simply use your already transformed feature in Feathr, for point in time joins, or for feature registry and exploration.

 But if you don't have an existing pipeline, Feathr's UDF does provide a good way for you to manage your feature engineering system from end to end.
 This decision is beyond the scope of this document.